Yemeni unification: Background

-North Yemeni president, Ali Abdullah Saleh, with the Secretary-General of the Yemeni Socialist Party, Ali Salem Al-Beidh, signing the unity agreement on 30 November 1989.
+North Yemeni president, Ali Abdullah Saleh, with the Secretary-General of the Yemeni Socialist Party, Ali Salem al-Beidh, signing the unity agreement on 30 November 1989.

 North Yemen became an independent Kingdom in the context of the dissolution of the Ottoman Empire in November 1918.
-Aden, in South Yemen, was administered as a British protectorate and in 1937 became a British colony in its own right.
-The larger part of South Yemen was a British protectorate, effectively under colonial control.
+Most of South Yemen was the British Aden Protectorate, effectively under colonial control, while the city of Aden itself became a British colony in its own right in 1937.
 In one of the many proxy conflicts of the Cold War, a South Yemeni insurgency (with the support and backing of the Soviet Union) led by two nationalist parties revolted, causing the United Kingdom to unify the area and in 1967 to withdraw from its former colony.

 Following the North Yemen Civil War, the north overthrew the monarchy and established a Nasserist republican government led by a military junta that included tribal representatives.
 It enjoyed modest oil revenues and remittances from its citizens working in the oil-rich Arab states of the Persian Gulf.
 Its population in the 1980s was estimated at 12 million as opposed to 3 million in South Yemen.

 South Yemen developed as a mostly secular society ruled first by the National Liberation Front, which later morphed into the ruling Yemeni Socialist Party.
 The only avowedly communist nation in the Middle East, South Yemen received significant foreign aid and other assistance from the Soviets.